Global density of countries by internally displaced persons, by conflict and violence

 This area map of countries shows the sum of internally displaced persons, by conflict and violence.
-The darker shades for each country indictate a higher sum of internally displaced persons, by conflict and violence.
+The darker shades for each country indicate a higher sum of internally displaced persons, by conflict and violence.

 Options